 Walk of Fame Swag Bag Directions

-And that’s all!
+You’re done!
 I love how it turned out, and the pink glitter iron-on vinyl is a particularly excellent match to the pink marble of the actual Walk of Fame stars.

 Swag for the Bag

 So what do you put in a swag bag for a Girls’ Night at the Oscars?
 I themed everything gold and pink to match the Walk of Fame star.
 I picked up everything at my local World Market.

 Of course, you need a little bling — earrings and a bracelet are fun.